WildbookOrg/2D-Orientation-v2/README.md

 python train.py -h

+The program runs as follows:
+  if(example or save-all-figs):
+    do example
+    exit
+  elif(test):
+    do test
+    exit
+  else:
+    train

 ### Option Descriptions
---type: used to specifify a unique name for different optimizations that arent uncluded in progress folder naming, otherwize it would write over a state dict that has different optimization parameters but the same name
+--type: used to specifify a unique name for different optimizations that arent uncluded in progress folder naming, otherwize it would write over a state dict that has different optimization parameters but the same name options used to name progress folder:
+    animal
+    type
+    nClasses
+    pretrain

+--no-resume: clean state dict and start training from scratch

+--pretrain: use pretrained weights from official pytorch densenet

+--separate-trig: instead of estimating the angle theta, the network has two outputs corresponding to cos and sin of the angle theta, and uses arctan2 to obtain theta.
+This is important because it changes nClasses to 2 instead of 1.

+--degree loss: only useful when determining if estimating the angle in degrees or radians increases accuracy

 ### Example Usage